rylandpaw/rylandpaw/README.md

  I have ASD, schizophernia, PTSD, and other mental illnesses.
 I also exeperince deep kinship with characters and often potray myself as them.
 Very deep, suspected system deep.
 IDK!

  I often need tone tags and can use them as well.
 Sometimes I get nonverbal and shut down.

+ Doubles are really triggering for me and I become hostile.
+Please IWEC/DNI.

 </details>
 </div>